 In addition, California law requires all Uber and Lyft drivers to undergo an annual background check, which the company will run on your behalf.
 The background check reviews your information for the past several years, such as whether you've been convicted of a violent crime, drug offense, sexual offense or theft.
 Rideshare companies also typically review your motor vehicle record for recent violations including DUIs, driving without insurance and reckless driving.

 UberLUX drivers must also have a commercial driver's license, but this requirement doesn't apply to drivers in other programs.

-We recommend that you first decide how much coverage you need before comparing rates and selecting the best rideshare insurance company for yourself.
+You should first decide how much coverage you need before comparing rates and selecting the best rideshare insurance company for yourself.
 Each insurer offers different levels of protection.
-So, for example, if you wanted to extend your comprehensive coverage during all periods, you would have that capability with State Farm but not GEICO.
+So, for example, if you wanted to extend your comprehensive coverage during all periods, you would have that capability with State Farm but not Geico.